bivas/rivi/README.md

 If you wish to host rivi on your local environment, please follow the [installation guide](docs/installation.md)

+## Configuration File Structure

+Place a `.rivi.rules.yaml` file at the repository root directory to be processed.

+This configuration file might have multiple sections (depending on your scenario), but the only required one is `rules` section

 ## Rules Section

-Configure rules to be processed by the bot on each issue event.
+Configure rules to be processed on each issue event.
 Each rule may have several actions.
 ### Structure

 ```yaml